 There are seven different Kilimanjaro Routes, some start their climb from the East using Lemosho and Shira route.

 Mount Kilimanjaro does not require any special skills, it can be considered as a big hike.

 Why Are You Climbing?

-Here are some few reasons that why you should be climbing Kilimanjaro:
+Here are a few reasons that why you should be Climbing Kilimanjaro:

 - Kilimanjaro is both remote and accessible.